wimrijnders/V3DLib/Doc/Profiling.md

 ![vc4 comparing full and block multiplication](./images/vc4_full_block_mult.png)

-Eventually, both full and block multiplications fail due to 'insuffient register capacity.
+Eventually, both full and block multiplications fail due to 'insuffient register capacity'.
 The full multiplication fails at dimension 832x832, block multiplication fails at 864x864.

-Interestingly, for large matrix dimensions is slightly more efficient than the full multiplication.
+Interestingly, for large matrix dimensions, the block multiplication is slightly more efficient than the full multiplication.
 This is due to block multiplication needing less computations overall (*citation needed*);
 this is the basis of many Fast Fourier Transforms (FFT).